history/multicultural theme« Previous Entries

 The skeletal structure of these chairs, called Solaire chairs, were manufactured during the 1960s and 1980s.
 Art in their own day, these particular ones were unusable; in poor condition they were bound for the landfill sight.
-Originals designed by Fabiano and Panzini, a French Canadian team, the Solaire chairs are now collectors items, some selling for $500 a piece.
+Originals designed by Fabiano and Panzini, a French Canadian team, the Solaire chairs are now collectors items, some selling for $500.

-The first chair given a facelift produced a large replica of a Mayan bowl.
+The first chair to be up-cycled was a large replica of a Mayan bowl.
 The Mayan culture (Mexico, Guatemala, Belize and parts of Honduras, 900 B.C. – 900 A.D.
 Common Era) developed a very complex written language using pictographs.
 Many of these were facial expressions and hand gestures.
 The bowl displays the birth of the Maize God, and along the top edge the name of the bowl’s owner is written, as well as possibly what it was used for.